 The songs are often in a minor key.
 The singer (fadista) is accompanied by a 12-string guitarra portuguesa (with a round body like a mandolin) or other stringed instruments unique to Portugal.
 Fado singers typically crescendo into the first word of the verse, like a moan emerging from deep inside.
 Though the songs are often sad, the singers rarely overact — they plant themselves firmly and sing stoically in the face of fate.

 The easiest way to hear and learn about fado is to drop by the museum on the subject.
-The House of Fado and Portuguese Guitar tells the story of fado in English — push the buttons in each room for music.
-While Lisbon's fado is sung by women, Coimbra's fado features male voices.
-You'll hear both in the House of Fado.
-Finish with a rest in a simulated fado bar, where you can watch old Alfama videos and hear the Billie Holidays of Portugal.
-Posted by the door are the lyrics that were censored by the former dictator Salazar.
+The Fado Museum tells the story of fado in English.
+Three levels of wall murals show three generations of local fado stars, and the audioguide lets you hear the Billie Holidays of Portugal.
 The museum is located at the base of the Alfama, the most colorful neighborhood in town (and the best for informal fado bars).

 Go either for a late dinner (after 21:00) or an even later (after 23:00) evening of drinks and music.
 Homemade "fado tonight" (fado esta noite) signs in Portuguese are good news, but even a restaurant filled with tourists can serve up good food and fine fado.